Skip to main content

 Whether you joined Laurier in the fall or are starting this winter, January is full of opportunities to meet new people, explore campus life, and get involved.
 Join us for a fun and interactive drop-in designed to help you intentionally meet new people and build meaningful friendships.
 Through guided activities and small-group conversations, you’ll connect with peers who share similar interests, experiences, and goals.
 Come ready to meet, mingle, and start forming your campus community!

-• Date: Tuesday Jan.
+• Date: Thursday Jan.
 15, from 2 to 4 p.m.

-• Senate and Board OM210
+• Location: Senate and Board OM210

-Audience: Undergraduate and Graduate
+Audience: All Undergraduate and Graduate Students

 Writing Services, Indigenous Student Services and Academic Equity Programs